madhav-madhusoodanan/brainfuck/README.md

 # brainfuck (complete)

-A compiler written in rust, for code written in brainfuck Please use the latest binary(built for linux) for use
+A compiler written in rust, for code written in brainfuck<br />
+Please use the latest binary(built for linux) for use

 # Building instructions